 - The deadline for entries is midnight GMT Friday 21st November, 2014.

 - Kavey Eats reserves the right to alter the closing date of the competition.
 Changes to the closing date, if they occur, will be shown on this page.

 - The 5 winners will be selected from all valid entries using a random number generator.
 The first name selected will win the first prize.
 The second name selected will win the second prize.

 - Entry instructions form part of the terms and conditions.

 - Where prizes are to be provided by a third party, Kavey Eats accepts no responsibility for the acts or defaults of that third party.

-- The prize cannot be redeemed for a cash value.
+- The prizes cannot be redeemed for a cash value.

-- The prize is offered and provided by Bettys of Harrogate.
+- The prizes are offered and provided by Ebury Press, Random House.

 - One blog entry per person only.
 One Twitter entry per person only.
-One Facebook entry per person only.
-You do not have to enter all three ways for your entries to be valid.
+One Instagram entry per person only.
+You may enter all three ways but you do not have to do so for your entries to be valid.

-- The winners will be notified by email, Twitter or Facebook.
-If no response is received within 7 days of notification, the prize will be forfeit and a new winner will be picked and contacted.
+- The winners will be notified by email, Twitter or Instagram so please make sure you check your accounts for the notification message.
+If no response is received from a winner within 7 days of notification, the prize will be forfeit and a new winner will be picked and contacted.